ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 To import VPN server certificates into Secrets Manager, follow these steps:

-1. If you do not have a Secrets Manager instance already, navigate to the [Secrets Manager](/catalog/services/secrets-manager){: external} page.
+1. If you do not have a Secrets Manager instance already, go to the [Secrets Manager](/catalog/services/secrets-manager){: external} page.
 Then, complete the information and click **Create** to create a Secrets Manager instance.

    For more information, see ordering certificates for [Secrets Manager](/docs/secrets-manager?topic=secrets-manager-certificates&interface=ui#order-certificates).
    {: note}